 If the answer to any of these questions is yes, then you need an RFS.

 Aside from College leadership requiring that all construction and renovation projects be managed though Facilities Services, it is critical that alterations to buildings and facilities be made in a safe, regulatory compliant, and consistent manner throughout the College.

 Furniture is generally purchased with new buildings as part of the FFE (furniture, fixtures, and equipment) package.
-Facilities Services works with architects and local distributors to develop a selection of furniture approved for use with our current bond programs.
-This selection of furniture will support the desire to improve overall furniture value and a consistent appearance throughout the College.
-Similarly, several renovations and new office projects are underway where large quantities of furniture will be purchased from this college-wide furniture selection.
-In an effort to support the “One College” initiative, Facilities Services will support college customers needing furniture to ensure that the manufacturer and make and model of furniture matches that which is being purchased for other projects for the College.
+Facilities Services maintains approved College standards and in an effort to support the “One College” initiative, Facilities Services ensure that the manufacturer and make and model of furniture matches that which is being purchased for other projects within the College.